 The New York Times reported on a service bulletin sent to dealerships in 2006 just after the first round of recalls.
 In the first round of recalls, only two of the six models mentioned in the bulletin were included, accounting for only half the affected cars.
 Two weeks later, GM added the other four models mentioned in the dealership bulletin.
 Aside from delaying the recall for more than a decade from when they first became aware of the issue, many people see this staggering amount of additions to the recall as a means of diminishing the severity of the issue.

 For their part, GM is replacing the ignition switches in all affected vehicles and has set aside $625 million for victims.
-Unfortunately, the class action lawsuits are unlikely to provide proper compensation for those who were injured or the families coping with wrongful death.
+Unfortunately, class action lawsuits are unlikely to provide proper compensation for those who were injured or the families coping with wrongful death.
 Therefore, additional lawsuits can and will be filed by our attorneys should the need arise.

 Mounting Injuries and Deaths

 Originally, GM claimed to know of only 13 deaths and a total of 31 crashes related to the switches.
 Today, more than ten times that many have been linked to the problem.
 124 deaths and 17 victims with severe physical injuries, including permanent brain damage, and horrible burns have been identified.
-Another 258 victims have been indentified who suffered injuries requiring hospitalization or medical treatment.
+Another 258 victims have been identified who suffered injuries requiring hospitalization or medical treatment.

 Ignition Switch Recall Timeline and Models Affected